-With only 70 graduations a year and 2 programs, agricultural economics & business attracts few students in Pennsylvania.
+With only 70 graduations a year and 1 programs, Agricultural Economics & Business attracts few students in Pennsylvania.

 It's difficult to beat Pennsylvania State University - Main Campus if you want to study Agricultural Economics & Business.
 Graduates from the agricultural economics & business major at Pennsylvania State University - Main Campus get 9.6% above the average college graduate in this field.
-Prefer a large student body?
-This school has over 20,000 students on campus.
+University Park, Pennsylvania is the best setting for students who appreciate the active urban lifestyle.

 At least 77.0% of the instructors at Penn State have full-time hours, so they have lots of time to give attention to their students.
 If on-campus safety is important to you, you will be glad to know that this school has a low crime rate.
 Find all of Pennsylvania State University - Main Campus' rankings to learn more about the college.